 Although the image quality may look almost the same when you view the images individually, the difference really pops out if you look at the images side-by-side.
 So we selected the shots and put them side-by-side for you to see the difference.

 Let’s take a deeper look at the pictures to decide which phone performed better in each scenario.
 You can click on the photos to see the higher resolution version as well.

 Galaxy S10 Plus: 8

-In ultra wide angle shot you can instantly notice that S10 Plus captures a far wider shot that the Mate 20 Pro but the image on the Mate is inclined on the warmer side.
+In an ultra wide-angle shot you can instantly notice that S10 Plus captures a far wider shot than the Mate 20 Pro but the image on the Mate is inclined on the warmer side.

 However, the colors look more natural on the S10 + and the sky looks bluer.
 But at the same time Mate 20 Pro has kept more details.

 Moving on to the standard shot, you can see that though the image is sharper on the Mate 20 Pro, it looks aggressively processed and the colors are overly brightened while the Galaxy S10 plus maintains natural colors, however, has a softer image.

 In a 3X zoom, the colors looked a little bit washed out on the Galaxy S10 Plus but the Mate 20 Pro presents a sharper and more colorful image overall.

 Taking things much further to 5X zoom, we can notice that the blacks are much deeper on the Mate 20 Pro which is why it has produced an overall darker image and lost minor details.
 The Galaxy S10 Plus, on the other hand, came up with a brighter image with more natural colors